Income tax Dates

 What do I need to do?

-Give your IRD number and tax code or rate to your employer, payer or bank so they deduct the right amount of tax.
+Give your IRD number and tax code, tax rate or prescribed investor rate (PIR) to your employer, payer, bank, or PIE so they deduct the right amount of tax.

-You need to tell them if your tax code or rate changes.
+You need to tell them if your tax code, tax rate or PIR changes.

-If we notice you are using a tax code that does not suit your circumstances we will ask your employer or payer to change it and notify you.
+If we notice you are using a tax code, tax rate or PIR that does not suit your circumstances we will ask your employer, payer or PIE to change it and notify you.

 You might be due a refund or have more tax to pay.